 This tutorial will show you:

-2. How to add pagination to a project where you're already extracting multiple elements and their details from another page.
+2. How to add pagination/paging to a project where you're already extracting multiple elements and their details from another page.

 3. How to get a full set of data off of an eCommerce website.

 Note: You might not be able to get all the data you need, as ParseHub's Free tier only offers a maximum of 200 pages per run.
 If you need to scrape more, consider upgrading to one of our premium or enterprise plans!

 1. Click on the "Select page" command + button that is located on the right of the command.
 From the tool box that appears, choose the "Select" tool.